DC801/BM-Badge/README.md

 Examples:

-- `if entity "Entity Name" primaryIDtype is 2 then goto successScript`
+- `if entity "Entity Name" primary_id_type is 2 then goto successScript`
-- `if entity "Entity Name" primaryIDtype is not 2 then goto successScript`
+- `if entity "Entity Name" primary_id_type is not 2 then goto successScript`

 #### CHECK_ENTITY_CURRENT_ANIMATION